Dan has been a homeowner for some 40 years and has nearly always done his own repair and improvement tasks. He is a licensed electrician.

-Don't put off this minor task too long though - missing or damaged shingles can well end up turning a perfectly good roof into a major leaking roof repair, including repairs to damaged floors or ceilings below.
+Don't put off this minor task too long though; missing or damaged shingles can turn a perfectly good roof into a major leak repair, including repairs to damaged floors or ceilings below.
 It isn't worth it.

 Tools You'll Need

 - A hammer will be necessary to drive new nails, along with a handful of roofing nails.
-These are not normal nails, but have an extra large head.
+These are not normal nails; they have an extra-large head.

-- Depending on weather, some form of heat may be helpful as well.
+- Depending on the weather, some form of heat may be helpful as well.
 Existing shingles must be carefully bent out of the way, and cold shingles can and will snap under the pressure.
-A common bernzamatic torch would do the job if used carefully; in the photos used for this roof repair a large propane weed burner was planned for heating cold shingles.
-It turned out not to be necessary - temperatures were in the mid thirty degree F range and the shingles bent nicely.
+A common Bernzomatic torch would do the job if used carefully; in the photos used for this roof repair, a large propane weed burner was planned for heating cold shingles.
+It turned out not to be necessary.
+Temperatures were in the mid thirty degree F range and the shingles bent nicely.
 It was used as a final step, however, to help immediately seal new shingles down to old ones.

 - A ladder or other access will, of course, be necessary to get onto the roof.

-When shingles are blown off or damaged it is only the bottom half of a shingle that is typically damaged.
+When shingles are blown off, it is only the bottom half of a shingle that is typically damaged.
 What you see on a roof is only half of each shingle; the other half is tucked up and under the next higher shingle.
 In order to replace a shingle, then, the upper half must be removed first.

 - To do this, carefully insert the pry bar between the existing upper shingle still in good repair and the damaged one, working them apart.
 Take care here; it is quite easy to tear the shingle still in good repair, which will mean that it, too, must be replaced.

-- With the area prepared, slide the new shingle into place.
+- With the area prepared (see above), slide the new shingle into place.
 Line up the bottom of the shingle with adjacent shingles to each side.
 The new shingle will not quite fill the gap between the shingles on either side; equalize the gaps between shingles side to side.
-You may find that the shingle needs lifted slightly to slide over staples, nails or the next shingle; slide a hand up under it and carefully lift slightly.
+You may find that the shingle needs to be lifted slightly to slide over staples, nails or the next shingle; slide a hand up under it and carefully lift slightly.

-- The job shown needed replacement of 4 shingles, plus one that was damaged in the process of "unsticking" it from the broken one, for a total of 5 shingles.
+- The job shown needed replacement of four shingles, plus one that was damaged in the process of "unsticking" it from the broken one, for a total of five.
 It took about an hour to do the task; a small amount of effort to protect the investment of your home.

 © 2011 Dan Harmon